onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### Who will receive?
 > The promise is for you and your children and for all who are far off—for all whom the Lord our God will call.” - **Acts 2:39**
 > We are witnesses of these things, and so is the Holy Spirit, whom God has given to those who obey him.” - **Act 5:32**
-> and asked them, “Did you receive the Holy Spirit whena you believed?”
+> and asked them, “Did you receive the Holy Spirit when you believed?”
 They answered, “No, we have not even heard that there is a Holy Spirit.” - **Acts 19:2**
+> I would like to learn just one thing from you: Did you receive the Spirit by the works of the law, or by believing what you heard? - **Galatians 3:2**
+> So again I ask, does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard? - **Galatians 3:5**
+> He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit. - **Galatians 3:14**

 #### Lying to the Spirit
 > Then Peter said, “Ananias, how is it that Satan has so filled your heart that you have lied to the Holy Spirit and have kept for yourself some of the money you received for the land? - **Acts 5:3**